wanderingbonzi/minecraft-performance-guide/README.md

 ## **Changing settings**

 * After debloating, now go through all of the windows settings, (setings, control panel, file explorer settings, nvidia control panel,etc.) and cherrypick what you want on and what you don't.
 If you're unsure on what a certain setting does, do some research beforehand and determine if it's worth changing or not.
-Make sure to disable Xbox Game Bar though, it's an unnecessary annoyance.
+In general, [this video](https://www.youtube.com/watch?v=pJTCwSX9Ym8) has the best settings I've seen.
+Don't do sequence 4, as we've already debloated Windows if you're following this step by step.

     **For NVIDIA gpus, I recommend you [follow this tutorial.]([https://www.youtube.com/watch?v=KWEPjoit1_E&t=183s](https://www.youtube.com/watch?v=_LMURlXc5-8)**

-    **For Intel HD graphics, I recommend you [follow this tutorial.](https://www.youtube.com/watch?v=3VV9okffK9M&t=256s)**

-    **For AMD gpus and integrated graphics, I recommend you [follow this tutorial](https://www.youtube.com/watch?v=eZaJ2WHJsTs)**
+    **For Intel HD graphics, I recommend you [follow this tutorial.](https://www.youtube.com/watch?v=3VV9okffK9M&t=256s)** **For AMD gpus and integrated graphics, I recommend you [follow this tutorial](https://www.youtube.com/watch?v=eZaJ2WHJsTs)**

-* Make sure to use the `high performance` power plan!
+* Make sure to use the `high performance` or power plan!
 To change it, go into windows search and type "control panel" then select `view by: large icons` in the top right corner, then click on `power options`.
-You should [see this](https://imgur.com/a/y89c51r), then change the plan to `high performance` and you're done!
-It uses more power, but it gives better performance. (notably enabling turbo boost) If you don't see it by chance, click on `show additional plans` and it should show up.
+You should [see this](https://imgur.com/a/y89c51r), then change the plan to `high performance` or and you're done!
+It uses more power, but it gives better performance. (notably enabling turbo boost, which boosts your cpu speed at the cost of higher temps and power consumage) If you don't see it by chance, click on `show additional plans` and it should show up.

 **If you're on a laptop and use the high performance power plan, don't unplug it.
 Running anything on battery life is misery and it would drain quickly anyway.**

 * Registry tweaks can help out a bit, the following tweaks will regard network throttling and gpu priority.
 Press `windows + r` and type `regedit` in the run windows.
 Navigate over to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile` and double click on `NetworkThrottlngIndex` and type FFFFFFFF and save the changes. (this tweak will heavily help if you have high ping) Then double click on `SystemRepsonsivness` and change the value to 0, this will make your system and game feel much smoother.
 After that, go to `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\Windows NT\CurrentVersion\Multimedia\SystemProfile\Tasks\Games` and double click on `GPU Priority` and change the value to 8.
 Then double click on `priority` and change the value to 6.
 Make sure that `schedulingcategory` is set to high.

-## **Change how Windows looks like**

-* Windows 10 by default has a lot of heavy effects and animations, which can make the system feel slow.
-Firstly, go to the `settings` and then `personalization`, go to `colours` and switch `transparency effect` to off.
-After you do that, go to windows search and type `advanced system settings`.
-After clicking on it, go to `advanced settings` and click on `performance`.
-Copy [these settings.](https://imgur.com/a/AEe3tH0)

-## **Disbaling unnecessary services & startup programs**

-* To disable any of the services, go to windows search and type `services` and click on the top result.
-Here's a list of services you can safely disable with no worry:

-    **The Print Spooler**

-    **Windows Image Acquisition**

-    **Fax Services**

-    **Windows Search**

-    **Windows Error Reporting**

-    **Windows Insider Service**

-    **Remote Desktop**

-    **Remote Registry**

-    **Touch Keyboard and Handwriting Panel Service**

-This list is from [this article](https://helpdeskgeek.com/windows-10/windows-10-unnecessary-services-you-can-disable-safely/), you can read up on what each one of these services does.
-If you wanna disable even more services, search up what service(s) you wanna disable and decide if it's worth it or not.
-After disabling the services, go to task manager and go to the `startup" tab`.
+Go to task manager and go to the `startup" tab`.
 Disable everything in it.
 This will prevent 10,000 programs opening up when you boot up your PC!
 Then go to the windows settings, privacy, then navigate over to the `background apps` section. turn everything off.

 ## **Programs**